 Radioactivity can be natural or artificial.
-In natural radioactivity, the substance already has it in the natural state.
+In natural radioactivity, the substance already possesses it in the natural state.
 In artificial radioactivity, radioactivity has been induced by irradiation.

 Among the light elements, the most frequent radiations are:

-- Beta radiations b -, which are electrons from the nucleus
+- The beta b - radiation , which are electrons from the nucleus

-Each type of radioactive emission has different penetration power in the matter and different ionisation power (ability to remove electrons from the atoms or molecules with which it collides).
-They can cause serious damage to living beings.
+Each type of radioactive emission has different power of penetration into matter and different power of ionization (ability to tear electrons from atoms or molecules with which it collides).
+They can cause serious damage to living things.

-Alpha particles (α) or alpha rays are a form of radiation with high ionizing, corpuscular energy and with a low penetration capacity due to the high cross section.
+Alpha (α) particles or alpha rays are a form of high-energy ionizing corpuscular radiation and with a low penetration capacity due to the high cross section.
 They consist of two protons and two neutrons joined by a strong force.
-The alpha particles belong to the elion family.
-The beta decay is mediated by a weak force, while the alpha decay is mediated by a strong force.
+Alpha particles belong to the elion family.
+Beta decay is mediated by a weak force, while alpha decay is mediated by a strong force.

-Alpha particles are typically emitted by heavy element radioactive nuclides, eg, isotopes of uranium, thorium plutonium, radio, etc., in a process called alpha decay.
+Alpha particles are typically emitted by heavy element radioactive nuclides, for example, uranium isotopes, thorium plutonium, radio, etc., in a process called alpha decay.
 Sometimes, this decomposition leaves the nuclei in an excited state and, consequently, the excess energy can be eliminated with the emission of gamma rays.

-Alpha rays, due to their electrical charge, interact strongly with matter and, therefore, are easily absorbed by materials and can travel only a few centimeters in the air.
+Alpha rays, due to their electric charge, interact strongly with matter and, therefore, are easily absorbed by materials and can travel only a few centimeters in the air.
 They can be absorbed by the outermost layers of human skin and, therefore, are not life threatening unless the source is inhaled or ingested.
-In this case, the damages would be, on the other hand, greater than those caused by any other ionizing radiation.
+In this case, the damage would instead be greater than those caused by any other ionizing radiation.
 If the dose were high enough, all the typical symptoms of radiation poisoning would appear.

 Beta radiation is a form of ionizing radiation emitted by certain types of radioactive nuclei.

-Beta radiation takes the form of beta particles (β), which are high-energy particles, ejected from an atomic nucleus in a process known as beta decay.
+Beta radiation takes the form of beta (β) particles, which are high-energy particles, expelled from an atomic nucleus in a process known as beta decay.
 There are two forms of beta decay, β - and β +, which respectively emit an electron or a positron.

-The interaction of beta particles with matter generally has a ten-fold greater range of action and an ionizing power equal to one tenth as compared to the interaction of alpha particles.
-They are completely blocked with a few millimeters of aluminum.
+The interaction of beta particles with matter generally has a range of action ten times greater and an ionizing power equal to one tenth compared to the interaction of alpha particles.
+They are completely locked with a few millimeters of aluminum.

 Gamma rays are electromagnetic radiation produced by radioactivity.
 They stabilize the nucleus without changing its proton content.
-Normally, radiation usually accompanies another type of emission.
-They penetrate deeper than a or beta radiation, but they are less ionizing.
+Normally radiation usually accompanies another type of emission.
+They penetrate more deeply than aob beta radiation, but are less ionizing.

 Gamma rays can cause serious damage to the nucleus of cells, so they are used to sterilize medical equipment and food.

-With this definition, the number N of radioactive nuclei of the same species that are found in a substance at time t is given by N = No · e-λt, where it is not the number of radioactive nuclei that existed before the time elapsed. time t.
-Actually, hardly a radioactive substance is formed by a single radionuclide, although each of its components to disintegrate is transformed into a different nucleus which, in turn, can also be radioactive.
+With this definition, the number N of radioactive nuclei of the same species found in a substance at an instant t is given by N = No · e-λt, where it is not the number of radioactive nuclei that existed before the end of the time t.
+In reality, hardly a radioactive substance is formed by a single radionuclide, although each of its components in disintegration is transformed into a different nucleus that, in turn, can also be radioactive.

 The initial radionuclide is called father, and the derivative, son.
-This situation can continue along multiple filiations and the set of all is called family or radioactive series.
-In this case, the relationship that gives the number of radioactive nuclei present is more complex because, in addition to taking into account the number of each of them at the initial moment, we must consider that, by disintegrating some, others are formed.
+This situation can continue throughout multiple affiliations and the set of all is called family or radioactive series.
+In this case, the relationship given by the number of radioactive nuclei present is more complex because, in addition to taking into account the number of each of them at the initial moment, it is necessary to consider that, due to the disintegration of some, others are formed.

-The problem is simplified when you want to achieve radioactive equilibrium (also known as secular equilibrium in natural radioactive series), which is when a long enough time has passed since the filiation process has begun, because then the rhythm of the disintegrations is imposed by the radionuclide that has the smallest radioactive constant.
+The problem is simplified when you want to achieve radioactive equilibrium (also called secular equilibrium in natural radioactive series), which is when a sufficiently long time has passed since the process of filiation has begun, because then the rate of decay is imposed by the radionuclide that has the smallest radioactive constant.

 Natural radioactive nuclei

-In nature, there are about 300 different nuclides, of which 25 are radioactive with a sufficiently long period for it to exist even today; another 35 have a much shorter period and are continuously created and disintegrated in the radioactive series.
+In nature there are about 300 different nuclides, of which 25 are radioactive with a sufficiently long period so that there are still today; another 35 have a much shorter period and are created and disintegrated continuously in the radioactive series.

 More than 1000 artificial radionuclides have been created and identified.
-The radioactive series are named after the parent nuclide of longer periods.
+Radioactive series are called the longer period parent nucleid.
 There are four.
-Three of these radioactive series are natural: that of thorium, that of uranium and that of actinium, which end in their own stable isotopes of lead.
+Three of these radioactive series are natural: that of thorium, that of uranium and that of actinium, which end up in their own stable lead isotopes.

-These isotopes have respectively mass numbers 208, 206 and 207.
-Regarding the neptunium series, as the radionuclides that compose it have a short period compared to the duration of the geological ages, it is not found in nature and has been obtained artificially The last nuclide in this series is the isotope 209 of bismuth.
+These isotopes respectively have mass numbers 208, 206 and 207.
+Regarding the series of the neptunium, as the radionuclides that compose it have a short period compared to the duration of the geological ages, it is not found in nature and has been obtained artificially The last nuclide of this series is isotope 209 of bismuth.

-Radioactivity was discovered in 1896 by Antoine-Henri Becquerel, who, when making studies on the phosphorescence of the substances, observed that a uranium mineral was able to veil some photographic plates that were stored at his side.
+Radioactivity was discovered in 1896 by Antoine-Henri Becquerel, who, when doing studies on the phosphorescence of the substances, observed that a uranium mineral was capable of veiling photographic plates that were stored next to it.